chips96/DEYOLO/README.md

   <img src="imgs/network.png" alt="network" width="800" />
 </div>

- We incorporate dual-context col laborative enhancement modules (DECA and DEPA) within the feature extraction streams dedicated to each detection head in order to refine the single-modality features and fuse multi-modality representations.
-Concurrently, the Bi-direction Decoupled Fo cus is inserted in the early layers of the YOLOv8 backbone to expand the network’s receptive fields.
+ We incorporate dual-context collaborative enhancement modules (DECA and DEPA) within the feature extraction streams dedicated to each detection head in order to refine the single-modality features and fuse multi-modality representations.
+Concurrently, the Bi-direction Decoupled Focus is inserted in the early layers of the YOLOv8 backbone to expand the network’s receptive fields.

 ### DECA and DEPA